pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 string_columns = ['PLAYER_NAME', 'Team', 'Class', 'Height', 'Position', 'PLAYER_ID', 'TEAM_NAME']
 ```

 We can use the [pandas `astype()` method]() to convert object columns to string columns.
 However, you should watch out for values with other data types when performing this conversion.
-For example, any missing values (such as `NaN`) will be converted to the string "NaN".
+For example, any missing values (such as `NaN`) will be converted to the string `"NaN"`.
 We've already replaced all of the missing values in these columns, so this is no longer a concern.
 However, we do not want other non-string values (numbers, arrays, dictionaries, etc.) to be converted either, so it's best to check for those before performing the conversion.
-For this dataset, we do not expect these columns to have any non-string values, but we can look at a sample of the data in each column just to be safe.
+For this dataset, we do not expect these columns to have any non-string values, but it's a good idea to look at a sample of the data in each column just to be safe.

 ```python